Town of Salem

-Town of Salem is an online multiplayer game with social deduction and strategy elements.
+Town of Salem is an online multiplayer game with social deduction, role-playing and strategy elements.
 It was developed and published by indie game developer BlankMediaGames, and released on December 15, 2014.
 Early alpha and beta versions were browser-based and free-to-play.
 On October 14, 2018, the game was released for iOS and Android mobile devices after a successful and long-supported Kickstarter fundraiser.

-Town of Salem is reportedly the largest online version of the classic social deduction party game Werewolf, with over 5 million registered users as of June 2017.
+Town of Salem is reportedly the largest online version of the classic social deduction party game Werewolf, with over 7 million registered users as of 2019.

+Town of Salem 2 was announced on April 23, 2023.
+It was released on Steam Early Access on May 26, 2023, and fully released with a free demo on July 26, 2023.

+The Town of Salem IP is now owned by the video game publisher Digital Bandidos as of August 5, 2024.

 Gameplay

-The game is inspired by the party games Werewolf and Mafia, in which players are secretly assigned roles belonging to teams of an informed minority and uninformed majority.
+The game is based on the party games Werewolf and Mafia, in which players are secretly assigned roles belonging to teams of an informed minority and uninformed majority.
 Both teams seek to eliminate the other for control of the town.
 The chief strategy of the game is to survive and accomplish win conditions.
 Players use a combination of role abilities, teamwork, communication, deduction and deception to facilitate their victory.

-In the base-game, there are three role alignments: town, mafia and neutral.
+In the base-game, there are three role alignments: Town, Mafia and Neutral.
 Each player is randomly assigned a role, which determines their goal for the game.
-The mafia's goal is to kill all the townspeople, while the town's goal is to find and eliminate the mafia before they can do so.
-Neutral roles have their own unique goals which may or may not conflict with the town and mafia.
+The Mafia's goal is to kill all the townspeople, while the Town's goal is to find and eliminate the Mafia before they can do so.
+Neutral roles have their own unique goals which may or may not conflict with the Town and Mafia.

 A match consists of rounds that cycle between night and day.
 Most roles have a unique ability which they can use during the night, such as protecting another player or learning their identity.
-The evil players may kill during the night, and all players have the opportunity to write notes in their will.
+The Mafia may kill during the night, and all players have the opportunity to write notes in their will.

 During the day, the wills of players that died the previous night are revealed.
 Then, players use what they have learned to accuse someone of being evil.
 If that player is found guilty, they are publicly lynched and their will is revealed.
 The game continues until one side achieves their win condition.